-- Performance data will be used against the program.
-Demonstrating transparency and accountability, even when the news is not so good, inspires trust, gives the program performance data street credibility, and shows that the department's understand their programs and the difficulty of providing social services.
+• Performance data will be used against the program.

+Demonstrating transparency and accountability, even when the news is not so good, inspires trust, gives the program performance data street credibility, and shows that the departments understand their programs and the difficulty of providing social services.
 If programs are open about the need to improve, most people will give a program the benefit of the doubt as long as programs demonstrate improvement plans.
-Cynical manipulation of measures, for example selecting overly easy targets or ignoring relevant data, will likewise cause the Outcome Teams and other reviews to question motives and credibility and will lead to mistrust. - Priority-based budgeting is just a passing fad.
-The co-chairs of the Design Team, including the new incoming administration, have stated their desire to continue with Priority-Based Budgeting.
-Pressure to demonstrate program results, accountability and improvement is only expected to increase. - We don't have the data/we can't get the data.
+Cynical manipulation of measures, for example selecting overly easy targets or ignoring relevant data, will likewise cause the Outcome Teams and other reviews to question motives and credibility and will lead to mistrust.

+- We don't have the data/we can't get the data.
 Considering the investment the County has made in information technology, it is hard to believe that performance data are not available.
 Every manager of a program should be intimately familiar with their programs measures and performance.
 If a program is important enough to fund, staff should be able to find some way to collect data on its effectiveness.
 It can be as simple as a desktop spreadsheet using information collected from a hard-copy log.
 What is important is that critical indicators of success are identified and measured consistently and conscientiously. - We don't have the staff resources to collect the data.
 The reality is that administrative positions will not likely be added for performance measurement.
 Program managers should realize however that dedicating a small percent of their time to collecting data on thoughtful measures, and using the data to manage for results, will generally save more time than would be spent correcting problems down the road.
 Every manager of a program should be intimately familiar with their programs measures and performance. - How do I measure prevention.
 Programs with a deterrence or prevention focus can be difficult to measure for a variety of reasons.
 Most importantly, deterrence measurement requires consideration of what would happen in the absence of the program.
 Also, it is often difficult to isolate the impact of the individual program on behavior that may be affected by multiple other factors.
 If performance measures reflect a continuum from lower-level outputs to higher-level outcome measures related to the overall goal, it is important for deterrence programs to choose measures that are far enough along the continuum that they tie to the Priority and Marquee Indicators as well as to the program's activity.
-This will help ensure that the measures are both meaningful and genuinely affected by the program. - Programs where failure is not an option.
-For programs where failure to prevent a negative outcome would be catastrophic such as programs to prevent terrorism or a pandemic disease outbreak, traditional outcome measurement might lead to an "all-or-nothing" goal.
-As long as the negative outcome is prevented, the program might be considered successful, regardless of the costs incurred in prevention or any close calls experienced.
-In these cases, proxy measures can be used to determine how well the deterrence process is functioning.
-These proxy measures should be closely tied to the outcome, and the program should be able to demonstrate how the proxies tie to the eventual outcome.
-Because of the risk, multiple proxy measures should be used.
-Failure in any one of the safeguards would be indicative of the risk of an overall failure.
+This will help ensure that the measures are both meaningful and genuinely affected by the program.